-Dallara Automobili has been described as “the most successful racing car builder of modern time.”
+Dallara Automobili has been described as “the most successful race car builder of modern time.”
 What’s its secret?

 Founded: 1972 in Varano Melegari (Parma), Italy